Daniel Noboa: Personal life

 In 2018, Noboa married Gabriela Goldbaum.
 They had a daughter and later divorced.
 In June 2021, a complaint filed by Noboa was accepted by a Spanish court to investigate insurance firm Mapfre, linked to alleged violation of privacy and disclosure of secrets involving data from Goldbaum during divorce proceedings.

 In 2019, while still married to Goldbaum, Noboa met social media influencer Lavinia Valbonesi, hiring her as his personal nutritionist.
 They married in 2021 and have two sons.

+In 2025, he asked Ecuadorian courts to reduce his child support payments from $5,217 to $1,739, a request that was granted in December of that year.